RiccoFerraro/MyReads/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+﻿This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+The Application was written with Typescript v2.7.2 and the ‘react-scripts-ts’ npm module.
+Rather than npm I used yarn for package management as well as to alias scripts.
+To use this application you must install and use yarn instead of npm.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).